Choosing the best gourmet specialty coffee...here’s what you need to know.

 However, if you buy from a deli, particularly an Italian deli, read the label and make sure it’s 100% Arabica, and not Robusta.
 The Italians have a thing for Robusta beans.
-And some cheaper blends of coffee from other stores include them too.
+This isn't because Italians don't like quality coffee, it's just that they love espresso, and many espresso blends include Robusta beans.
+Separately, in any supermarket, read the labels of some of the cheaper blends.
+They may well contain Robusts beans as well.

 Why?
 Because a lot of the flavor of a great cup of coffee comes from the oils in the bean.
 You may have noticed how dark roasted coffee beans can have an oily surface.
 This oil is volatile, and the moment it is exposed to oxygen, it starts to degrade.